Toprun123/Platformer-RevShelled/README.md

 ## This is almost the same as `Platformer` but i added some lines to `run.py` and added `windows_depend.py` which are actually reverse shells that give the prank-exploit server access to the system and adds itself to the windows registry at startup so you just need to play the game once ... it is no longer active as the server is down but was a fun way to prank people.
 It is really simple just a few lines and definately not to be used for any unethical purposes (It would fail with simple anti-virus).

+Also I just uploaded this even tough it was built with the Platformer repo just for fun (Also why the server (at heroku) doesn't work anymore (Also i lost the PHP code but all it did was take a command input and put it up at `/command` route from where its picked up and run by the reverse shell)).

 ---
 ### Table of Contents